 For these cupcakes I used my matcha vanilla bean cream cheese frosting.
 Check out that post for the recipe and video.
 As you know, cream cheese frosting pairs wonderfully with carrot cake.
 And the green colour from the matcha powder in this frosting makes the cupcakes look like the perfect little resting places for your strawberry 'carrots'!

-As for the strawberries, you will want to select nicely shaped, small berries that come to a little point.
+For the strawberries, you will want to select nicely shaped, small berries that come to a little point.
 Give them a rinse then pat them dry.

 Check out the video below if you want to see the decorating process in action.